-Printing Partners: Rounds 1, 2 and 4 generously sponsored by d’mage Fine Art Print Specialists, Berlin, previously Chroma Center, New York (R3)
+Printing Partners: Rounds 1, 2 and 4 generously sponsored by d’mage Fine Art Print Specialists, Berlin, Round 3 in partnership with Chroma Center, New York

 Design: Hayley Smith and Hannah Lane

 All prints from Round 1, 2 and 4 are accompanied by a signed certificate of authenticity.
 All prints from Round 3 are hand signed and accompanied by a blockchain-backed digital certificate of title and authenticity signed by the artist.

 For the HRC’s Dismantling the Culture of Violence Report, which analyzes how anti-transgender stigma and socioeconomic structures conspire to create a culture of violence, along with a list of the names and accounts of Trans people who were victim to deadly violence last year, see here.